 If the user has previously accessed services with the now discarded identifiers, the user may not be recognised anymore by the service.
 The user would lose access to the service.

-To avoid losing access, all service providers who have previously received a discarded identifier are informed by email and receive the new identifier.
+To avoid losing access, affected organizationas and all service providers who have previously received a now discarded identifier are informed by email and receive the new identifier.